cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The POPRF protocol begins with the client blinding its input, using the following modified `Blind` function.
-Note that this function can fail with an `InvalidInputError` error for certain private inputs that map to the group identity element, as well as certain public inputs that map lead to invalid public keys for server evaluation.
+Note that this function can fail with an `InvalidInputError` error for certain private inputs that map to the group identity element, as well as certain public inputs that map to invalid public keys for server evaluation.
 Dealing with either failure is an application-specific decision; see {{errors}}.